unrealwork/atsd-use-cases/USMortality/README.md

 | Columbus      | OH     | East-North-Central  | 588.0                       | 850106     |
 ```

+This query has the same structure as for the example directly above, but has a different metric specified: `cdc.pneumonia_and_influenza_deaths` instead of `cdc.all_deaths`.

-Top 10 cities with the highest percentage of deaths caused by pneumonia and influenza, year-to-date:
+This query shows the top 10 cities with the highest percentage of deaths caused by pneumonia and influenza in the current year (year-to-date).

 ```sql
 SELECT tot.tags.city as 'city', tot.tags.state as 'state',